lokkotara/custom-modal/README.md

 | titleStyle       |     void or  Object        |   no     | `titleStyle={{color: grey, fontSize: 1.5rem}}`       |

 ## Examples

+Here are a few screenshots of what we can do with customisation :

 | Type | Example |
 | :--------------: | :----------------: |